EconometricInstitute/feb22012-programming-website/data/week6/7-streams-terminal.md

 public T orElse(T alternative);
 ```

 Here, the `get()` method returns the value if a value is present, and throws an `NoSuchElementException` if the `Optional` is empty.
 The `isPresent()` method can be used to check if an actual value is present.
-The `ifPresent()` method has a `Consumer` as argument and feed the value contained in the `Optional` to this `Consumer` in the case a value is present.
+The `ifPresent()` method has a `Consumer` as argument and feeds the value contained in the `Optional` to this `Consumer` in the case a value is present.
 The `orElse()` method will return the value stored in the `Optional` if a value is present and return the argument if no value is present.

 There are three `static` methods in the `Optional` class that we can use to obtain an `Optional` object.
 These are: